A guide to Eryri’s Dark Sky Reserve and star gazing in North WalesPublished on 19 Apr 2021 by Amy Greenwood

 Luckily, astronomy-enthusiasts don’t have to travel too far to witness the magic of the night sky in the UK, because we have some of the world’s best stargazing spots right on our doorstep, including here in North Wales.

-The Snowdonia National Park was awarded International Dark Sky Reserve status in 2015.
-There are just ten of these magical reserves in the world, and star gazing in North Wales on a clear night in Snowdonia you can see the Milky Way, all the major constellations, nebulas (bright clouds of gas and dust) and shooting stars.
+The Eryri National Park was awarded International Dark Sky Reserve status in 2015.
+There are just ten of these magical reserves in the world, and star gazing in North Wales on a clear night in Eryri you can see the Milky Way, all the major constellations, nebulas (bright clouds of gas and dust) and shooting stars.

 Why not come experience our magical dark skies for yourself?
 This quick beginners’ guide includes some of the best locations for star gazing in North Wales, advice to help you see more in the dark, and our recommendations for some basic stargazing equipment to help you get started.